Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Either that or get the next size up anyway.

-Should You Install Expensive Speaker Cables for Your Front Speakers and Cheap Cabling for the Surrounds?
+Should You Install Expensive Speaker Wires for Your Front Speakers and Cheap Cabling for the Surrounds?

 This is a common way of thinking.
 In the past, before I knew better, I’d do it myself.